-I probably didn’t mention this on Tumblr, but I’ve just spent most of the weekend in Cairns, Australia!
+I probably didn’t mention this before, but I’ve just spent most of the weekend in Cairns, Australia!
 I took a sidetrip there with some of the people in my study abroad group, and I just got back home to Sydney.
 If any of you have been following my blogging, you’d know that I haven’t done any diary entries in a few days, and that’s been because the Wi-Fi at the hostel I stayed at this weekend wasn’t very good and wasn’t very reliable.
 So to make up for that, under the cut below is my recounting of the entire weekend, one day at a time- enjoy!

-> DAY 23- THURSDAY
+DAY 23- THURSDAY

 I don’t have a lot to talk about for this day, mostly because it involved preparing for the trip to Cairns.
 I not only had to print out the boarding pass I was going to use for traveling to Cairns, but I also had to make sure I had enough money, both physical and in my bank account.
 I was very hyped for the trip at the time, because I’d never been to Cairns before, and everything looked like it was lining up just right.
 As it turned out later on, that excitement was justified.